robflop/megumin.love/docs/API.md

 }
 ```

-Output when no count is provided or count is not an integer:
+Output when no count is provided:

 ```js
 {